troglobit/troglobit.github.io/_projects/smcroute.markdown

     # NOTE: Use of the mgroup command should be avoided if possible.
     #       Instead configure "router ports" or similar on the switches
     #       or bridges on your LAN.
 This to have them direct all the
-    #       multicast to your router, or direct select groups they have
+    #       multicast to your router, or select groups if they have
     #       such capabilities.
 Usually MAC multicast filters exist.
+	#
+	#       Some switches IGMP snooping implementations support mrdisc,
+	#       RFC4286, which SMCRoute use to advertise on source interfaces.
     #
     #       The UNIX kernel usually limits the number of multicast groups
     #       a socket/client can join.
 Linux for instance supports only